-There are many use cases when you must migrate MySQL database between 2 servers, like cloning a database for testing, a separate database for running reports, or completely migrating a database system to a new server.
+There are many use cases when you must migrate MySQL database between two servers, like cloning a database for testing, a separate database for running reports, or completely migrating a database system to a new server.
 Migrating a MySQL database doesn’t have to be a headache!
 Be it scaling up your app or switching servers, a smooth and secure migration is the key to keeping your operations running like clockwork.

 In this blog, discover the classic methods like mysqldump and game-changing no-code solutions like Hevo to make your migration process fast, efficient, and error-free.
 Let’s dive in!